bartlomiejlis/postediting-rate-calculator/README.md

 - Calculation of machine translation postediting rate from the formula

 ## Room for Improvement
-- Fixing problem with JSON files that can't be read by the program.
-As an example, I included one JSON file that doesn't work in a folder _doesn't work_.
 - Adding possibility to read JSON files with different names.
 For now, as default, the program reads only JSON files named _Analysis #1.json_.

 ## Project Status